lisp/de.setf.resource/README.md

 ## Status

 The implementation has reached ["I want to see you"](http://www.loc.gov/exhibits/treasures/trr002.html) status.
-The wilbur and cassandra mediators are in-progress.
+The wilbur and cassandra mediators both implement the core add/map/delete statement interface.
+The wilbur mediator implements file and http loading.
+The development rutimes are mcl (5.2) and sbcl (1.0.36), but network operations are based on usocket and mop operations are based on closer-mop, so the porting threshold should be low.
 The allegro interface is on-hold as it does not fit in the free edition.

 The [documentation](./documentation/package_DE.SETF.RESOURCE.xhtml) desribes the implemented API.